-Do you have great classics of world literature – Milton, Dostoyevsky, Melville, Joyce – sitting quietly on your bookshelves, classics you’ve never quite got around to reading?
-Or perhaps you read them many years ago and would love a chance to explore and discuss them again.
+Do you have great classics of world literature – Milton, Dostoyevsky, Cao Xueqin, Dante – sitting quietly on your bookshelves, classics you’ve never quite got around to reading?
+Or perhaps you read them many years ago and would love the chance to explore and discuss them again.
 If so, this group is for you.

-This Form may also be used to contact the Convener on other matters relating to this Group’s activities
+To join the group please complete the contact form below.
+This form may also be used to contact the Convener on all matters relating to the Group.